AdongoJr2/technoprise-backend/README.md

 * **Pagination:** Supports paginated retrieval of blog posts.
 * **Search Functionality:** Allows searching blog posts by title or content.
 * **RESTful API:** Provides a clean and well-structured API for frontend consumption.
+* **Image Storage:** Blog Images are stored on the server at the moment.
+For production environment, cloud storage services (e.g Amazon S3 or Google Cloud Storage can be considered)
 * **Database Migrations:** Automatic schema creation/update using Ent ORM on application startup (suitable for development).